Codin-Go/PerfectService/README.md

 ![Swift](https://img.shields.io/badge/Swift-5.0-orange.svg)

-- 1Y1M, How Can We Make 1 Million Dollar in 1 Year?
+- 1Y1M, In 1 Year, How Can We Make 1 Million Dollar?
-- 1YTM, Service 10 Million Dollar in 1 Year.
+- 1YTM, In 1 Year, Service 10 Million Dollar.
 How Can We Make It?
 - Codin Go.
 Log of Study, Apply, Reflect